-- A. All trial related dates and procedures, including but not limited to, discovery cut-off dates, designation of expert witnesses, trial briefs, motions in limine, exchange and submission of exhibit lists and exhibits, and witness lists will be as ordered by the court, and if the court fails to set the dates, the dates will be pursuant to the Code of Civil Procedure. - B. The court will propose deadlines for the exchange of information concerning expert witnesses and their discoverable reports and writings in accordance with Code of Civil Procedure sections 2034.260 and 2034.270 at the Status Conference, FRC, or TRC (collectively "status conferences").
+A. All trial related dates and procedures, including but not limited to, discovery cut-off dates, designation of expert witnesses, trial briefs, motions in limine, exchange and submission of exhibit lists and exhibits, and witness lists will be as ordered by the court, and if the court fails to set the dates, the dates will be pursuant to the California Rules of Court and Code of Civil Procedure.

+B. The court will propose deadlines for the exchange of information concerning expert witnesses and their discoverable reports and writings in accordance with Code of Civil Procedure sections 2034.260 and 2034.270 at the Status Conference, FRC, or TRC (collectively "status conferences").
 Although the demand requirement of that section may be dispensed with at a status conference, all other provisions of Code of Civil Procedure section 2034.210 et seq. will be strictly enforced by the court.
 Expert testimony must not be used simply to advocate a particular position and must be limited in scope in accordance with Evidence Code section 801, subdivision (a) to opinions on subjects which are sufficiently beyond common experience that an expert's opinion will assist the trier of fact.
+(Adopted 1/1/2017; Rev. 1/1/2020; Rev. 1/1/2025; Rev. 1/1/2026)

 Trial Exhibits.
 Absent a separate court order, all trial exhibits must be lodged in a format in accordance with Rule 5.5.5.B. above.
+A. Trial Readiness Conferences.
+Parties are required to submit one joint statement 10 days prior to the TRC (SDSC Form #XXX).
+The one joint statement must be signed by counsel and parties.
+Failure to submit one joint statement is good cause for sanctions.
+The joint statement shall include the following: